Donidalorsen for hereditary angioedema

 For patients who had previously taken part in OASIS-HAE, donidalorsen will be administered every month or every two months.
 Meanwhile, for those switching from other prophylactic therapies, donidalorsen will be given every month.
 The extension study is expected to run through 2027.

 After completing OASIS-HAE, 94% of the patients chose to enroll in the extension study.
-Interim data showed that reductions in HAE attack rates observed in the main trial were sustained for up to a year in OASISplus in these patients.
+Interim data showed that reductions in HAE attack rates observed in the main trial were sustained for up to a year in OASISplus in these patients, with mean attack rates decreasing by more than 90% in patients given either dosing schedule of donidalorsen.

 Common side effects of donidalorsen

 In a Phase 2 study, the most common side effects associated with donidalorsen were nausea and headache.
-Injection site reactions, such as discolored skin, also have been reported.
-No serious side effects related to the experimental therapy were reported in the Phase 2 study or in the Phase 3 OASIS-HAE trial.
+Injection site reactions have also been reported in other studies.
+No serious side effects related to the experimental therapy were reported in the Phase 2 study or the Phase 3 OASIS-HAE trial.

 Recent Posts